kstlouis/shai-hulud-detect/README.md

 This fork includes a few modifications:

+- **Zsh Implementation**: Converted from Bash to Zsh for better compatibility with macOS deployments via MDM.
+Zsh is the default shell on macOS and works seamlessly when running as root through Jamf Pro, eliminating the need for additional bash installations.

 - **Online CSV Source**: When deployed via Jamf Pro, expects a CSV URL to be provided in Parameter 5 (e.g., DataDog's [indicators-of-compromise](https://github.com/DataDog/indicators-of-compromise) repository).
 Falls back to local `compromised-packages.txt` file if no URL is provided.

 - **Jamf Pro Parameters**: When deployed via Jamf Pro: